California Penal Code 1203.4

 Expungement Criminal Defense

-MacGregor and Collins has over thirty years of experience helping other get back on track with the law.
-Call us today at (888) 250-2865 or fill out our contact form and you will receive a free professional case evaluation to help you and yours move passed your previous criminal offense.
+The Law Offices of Randy Collins has over fifty years of combined experience helping other get back on track with the law.
+Call us today at (844) 285-9559 or fill out our contact form and you will receive a free professional case evaluation to help you and yours move passed your previous criminal offense.
 Stop letting your past affect your future.
 Call today to get help now.